0xZ0F/Z0FCourse_ReverseEngineering/0x500-DLL/0x508-MysteryFunc.md

 }
 ```

 > Remember, I wrote this code.
-In reality you wouldn't have the source code.
+In reality, you wouldn't have the source code.

 As you can see, we nailed it.
 We couldn't have done any better using static analysis.
 There isn't any way we could have known if the parameters were classes or arrays with just static analysis.
-On a low-level both structures and arrays are accessed the same way.
+On a low-level, both structures and arrays are accessed the same way.
 We knew that the parameters were data structures, but it was impossible for us to know what kind.
 The only way we could have been more precise is by debugging a program that uses the DLL and analyzing how it uses `MysteryFunc`.

 I really enjoyed this section.
 This sort of problem/puzzle solving is why I enjoy reversing so much.
 This was a simple example, I assure you that we will look at more complex examples soon.